-The Real-Life ‘Downton Abbey,” Highclere Castle, Is Available On Airbnb For One Night Only
+The Real-Life ‘Downton Abbey,’ Highclere Castle, Is Available On Airbnb For One Night Only

 From real Royalty to Downton’s Turkish emissary, Shirley MacLaine and Anna Chancellor as Lady Anstruther, this bedroom has many roles .. in fact the silk wall hangings are entirely original from when it was redecorated in honour of a royal visit over a century ago. #highclerecastle #downtonabbey #downtonabbeyfilm @downtonabbey_official #royalty

 The guests can expect to be greeted by the house butler, who will wait on you for the duration of the stay.
 The evening will start with drinks in the saloon, which is located in the heart of the house.
 Then they will be treated to a traditional dinner in the State Dining Room, according to the listing.
-Guests will have a bedroom which includes one queen-sized bed and a private bath.
+Guests will have a bedroom, which includes one queen-sized bed and a private bath.

 There are some house rules, and they are meant to be followed.

-- No pets allowed, but 9 friendly dogs on site!
+- No pets allowed, but nine friendly dogs on site!

 - No smoking